TickTeam/guide-tt/android_app/8_how_to_enable_reminder_in_status_bar.md

 2. Tap the gear-shaped icon in the upper-right corner.

-3.Tap “Reminder”, then tap “Stick on Status Bar”.
+3.Tap "Reminder", then tap "Stick on Status Bar".